oyumusak/ft_turing/readme.md

 If you are using OCaml, you must turn-in a Makefile able to compile your code with ocamlopt and ocamlc.
 Also, your Makefile must detect any missing "libraries and/or tools" needed by your program and install them via OPAM.
 Your peer-evaluator is never required to install anything himself prior to the defense.

 ![App Screenshot](https://raw.githubusercontent.com/oyumusak/ft_turing/main/turing.png)
+## To-Do
+After the virtual turing machine is completed write the json of these programs:
+1. A machine able to compute an unary addition.
+2. A machine able to decide whether its input is a palindrome or not.
+Before halting, write the result on the tape as a ’n’ or a ’y’ at the right of the rightmost character of the tape.
+3. A machine able to decide if the input is a word of the language 0n1n, for instance the words 000111 or 0000011111.
+Before halting, write the result on the tape as a ’n’ or a ’y’ at the right of the rightmost character of the tape.
+4. A machine able to decide if the input is a word of the language 02n, for instance the words 00 or 0000, but not the words 000 or 00000.
+Before halting, write the result on the tape as a ’n’ or a ’y’ at the right of the rightmost character of the tape.
+5. A machine able to run the first machine of this list, the one computing an unary addition.
+The machine alphabet, states, transitions and input ARE the input of the machine you are writing, encoded as you see fit.

 ## Installation (for now)
 This will change because the peer evaluator needs to have ocaml installed, therefore we will take the easy way out using docker to make it work anywhere.